watson/ipp-encoder/README.md

 It's possible to provide a custom IPP version in the same format is seen in the request.
 Default IPP version is 1.1.

+After encoding, `ipp.request.encode.bytes` is set to the amount of bytes used to encode the object.

 ### `ipp.request.encodingLength(obj)`

 Returns the number of bytes it would take to encode the given IPP